TVR (TV network): Identity crisis and expansion

 After 1990, lacking any strategy, TVR fell into a deep identity crisis.
 TVR changed its identity several times without any particular reason.
-On 1 January 1993, TVR, as a part of Radioteleviziunea Româna (RTVR), was admitted as a full active member of the European Broadcasting Union, simultaneously with the merger of OIRT and EBU.
+On January 1, 1993, TVR, as a part of Radioteleviziunea Româna (RTVR), was admitted as a full active member of the European Broadcasting Union, simultaneously with the merger of OIRT and EBU.

 In 1995, TVRi was launched on Great Union Day (December 1), the national holiday.
 In 1998, TVR International was renamed "TV Romania International", with a completely different identity.

+In an unusual move at the time of the 1996 Romanian general election, TVR offered a tractor to the districts with the highest rural turnout in each of the seven regions.
+The offer was aimed at stabilizing support for Ion Iliescu's voter base, which was located primarily in rural areas.

-In 2001, TVR2 changed its identity, logo and presentation for the fourth time.
-The same year, after rebranding three times, TVR1 became "TV Romania 1".
-The new "Romania 1" changed its identity, including the channel logo, three times in only two years.
-The following year, TVR Cultural was launched, which mainly focused on cultural programming until its shutdown 10 years later in September 2012.
+On September 25, 1999, after rebranding three times, TVR1 became "(TV) Romania 1".
+In March 2000, TVR2 changed its identity, logo and presentation for the fourth time.
+On March 1, 2001, TVR2 switched to round-the-clock programming, "Romania 1" following suit 9 days later along with a new logo in the flag colors.
+The following year, TVR Cultural was launched, which mainly focused on cultural programming until its shutdown 10 years later in September 2012 (revived in late 2022).

 In 2003, the management started a controversial rebranding (a new identity was created by the British agency, English & Pockett).
-On 11 June 2004, all channels were renamed "TVR" and received the same identity.
+On June 11, 2004, all channels were renamed "TVR" and received the same identity.